SUSE-Cloud/socok8s/doc/source/operations.rst

 and can be modified to suit custom use cases.
 Additional profiles can be created and added to this directory following the file naming convention in that directory.

-It is recommended to use at least three controller nodes for a highly available control plane for both Airship and OpenStack services.
-To add new controller nodes, the nodes must be running SUSE CaaS Platform v3.0, have been accepted into the cluster and bootstrapped using the Velum dashboard.
-After the nodes are bootstrapped, add the host entries to the 'airship-ucp-workers', 'airship-openstack-control-workers' and 'airship-kube-system-workers' group in your Ansible inventory in
+We recommend using at least three controller nodes for a highly available control plane for both Airship and OpenStack services.
+To add new controller nodes, the nodes must:

-${WORKSPACE}/inventory/hosts.yaml.
+- be running SUSE CaaS Platform v3.0
+- have been accepted into the cluster
+- be bootstrapped using the Velum dashboard.

+After the nodes are bootstrapped, add the host entries to the 'airship-ucp-workers', 'airship-openstack-control-workers', and 'airship-kube-system-workers' group in your Ansible inventory in ${WORKSPACE}/inventory/hosts.yaml.

 To apply the changes, run the following command from the root of the socok8s directory: